wastelandsurvivalguide/wastelandsurvivalguide.github.io/blog/2023-11-22-changelog.md

 ### Overhauls

-- Removed SawyerBatty, and all mention of it within the guide
+- Removed SawyerBatty, and all mention of it within the guide.
+SawyerBatty was replaced by New Blood, Aid Addon and Sweets Consumables for a more consistent and complete overhaul of the games difficulty.
-- Removed Cyberware 2281
+- Removed Cyberware 2281.
+Cyberware 2281 was removed because of my intent to include EDGE (which I haven't got around to fully patching yet) in the guide.
+Cyberware 2281 is still fine for use, the mod isn't broken or anything.
+Just not particularly compatible with EDGE's changing of the implant system.
 - Removed CyberJAM
-- Removed Save Restrictions
+- Removed Save Restrictions, feature creep.
 - Added JIP Localized Damage Fix
-- Removed Three Perk Bounty
+- Removed Three Perk Bounty, some UI glitches I noticed in testing, and saw some stuff about incompatibility with added perks.
 - Added New Blood
 - Added Aid Addon
 - Added Sweet Consumables